alda-lang/alda/doc/development-guide.md

 ### Manual testing

-The Alda client, server, and REPL can each be run in development (including any changes you've made to your copy of the code) via the convenient `boot dev` task.
+The Alda client, server, and REPL can each be run in development (including any changes you've made to your copy of the code) without having to re-build the executables every time you make a change.
+This is possible thanks to the convenient `boot dev` task.
 See the sections below on the client, server, and REPL for details.

 ### Unit tests